darktable-org/darktable/src/tests/benchmark/README.txt

    		tell darktable-cli to run with N threads (default is
 		the number of hardware threads)

+   -C / --cpuonly
+		disable OpenCL GPU acceleration and run using the CPU only

    -T PATH / --tempdir PATH
    		store temporary files in a scratch directory under PATH (default /tmp)